PhilipWright96/ElectionRemindersBackend/electionreminders/README.md

 Java 21, Maven 3.8.5, and Spring Boot

 How to get started:
 Simply start the application in "Application.java".
-Right now - this will turn on a few endpoints which will run on localhost:8080.
+Right now - this will turn on a few test endpoints which will run on localhost:8080.
+Front end components can call these endpoints and receive dummy data